-Surely, you can sync files between two or more Windows Servers.
+Surely, you can perform file sync among Windows servers.
 For Server users, you could use the built-in role services DFS replication.
 It’s free but complicated.
-But if you want an easier way, you could consider using a reliable file sync software AOMEI Backupper Server to sync folders easily and quickly.
+Fortunately, you can turn to file sync software AOMEI Backupper Server to sync folders easily and quickly.
 And I'll introduce both methods later.

 Why do you synchronize files between Windows Servers?

 Easy access to team files.
 This is the most comon situations.
 If you have a work team or cooperate with a team, you need to see the files or folders of your team.
-Therefore, all team member can get required information and work better.
+Therefore, all the team members can get required information and work better.

 Track the latest changes.
 In a team, all members may modify, delete, or add files, so it's necessary to keep up with the changes.
 Because it can reduce unnecessary trouble and make your work smoother.

 Other reasons.
 Data loss prevention(i,e, customer's info), file transfer, centralized file management can still be a reason why you need to synchronize files between two Windows Servers or more.

-Then, without further ado, let's start to sync folders between Windows Server 2012/2012 R2/2016/2019 and its previous operating system.
+Then, without further ado, let's start to sync folders between Windows Servers.
 Here are two methods for you.
-Click the anchor text and jump to your preference.
+You can read them first and then choose one according to your needs.

-Method 1: Synchronize files between Windows Server via AOMEI Backupper Server
+Method 1: Synchronize files between Windows Servers via AOMEI Backupper Server

-Step 3.
-Click + Add Folder to select files or foldesr you want to sync, then click the folder shapped button > Share/NAS > Add Network Location and fill in the required information.
+Click + Add Folder to select files or foldesr you want to sync.
+Then click the folder shapped button > Share/NAS > Add Network Location and fill in the required information.
 After that, the network location will be listed, just select the created shared folder as destination.

 Note: You can also sync file server with OneDrive, Dropbox, Google Drive for easy access.
 These cloud drive allows you to access files or folders from any device as long as there is a network connection.